cabo/kramdown-rfc/README.md

 no-brainer, so I'm not the only one who has written code for this.

-[Miek Gieben][] has done a [similar thing][pandoc2rfc] employing pandoc/asciidoc.
+[Miek Gieben][] has done a [similar thing][pandoc2rfc] employing pandoc, now documented in [RFC 7328][].
 He uses multiple input files instead of kramdown-rfc2629's sectionized input format.
 He keeps the metadata in a separate XML file, similar to the way the previous version of kramdown-rfc2629 stored (and still can store) the metadata in XML in the markdown document.
-He also uses a slightly different referencing syntax, which is closer to what markdown does elsewhere but more verbose.
+He also uses a slightly different referencing syntax, which is closer to what markdown does elsewhere but more verbose (this syntax is now also supported in kramdown-rfc2629).

 # License